kevin-johne/DotoTodo/README.md

 - How well does it fit with styling isolated components.
 - How well does it do media queries.
 - How well does it do animations.
+- Are most of the common problems already solved in that ecosystem?
+- What options are there for styling.
+- How can the app be tested.

+*Dev Experience:*
+- How easy is it to write code aka, how hard is the lurning curve.
 - How easy is it to read code.
+- How are the learning resources.
+- Does it come with a CLI to boost bootstrapping.